Enpass vs Bitwarden review 2025

 Strangely, there’s no account or password recovery available on either Enpass or Bitwarden.
 In Enpass’ case, this is due to the fact that all your information remains stored on your own device rather than a server, so there would be no way of recovering your data.
 If you do get locked out of your Enpass vault, you’ll need to reset your account.

-Of course, Bitwarden’s offering is by no means foolproof, but it still gives you alternatives to a full account reset.
+Of course, Bitwarden’s offer is by no means foolproof, but it still gives you alternatives to a full account reset.

 Password generator